We're having some problems out there on the phones.

 All right.

-So the you're telling me that a a large percentage of the African American population of this country believes that who ends up going to prison is a lottery, and you're likely to get more likely to get picked and sent to jail if you're black because this is still 200 years ago and slavery is still running rampant and this is how it's manifesting itself.
+And you're likely to get more likely to get picked and sent to jail if you're black because this is still 200 years ago and slavery is still running rampant and this is how it's manifesting itself.

-Well, I'll tell you what, that's pretty sad, and it's no wonder these people are continually upset and angry.
+Well, I'll tell you what, that's pretty sad and it's no wonder these people are continually upset and angry.

 Okay, they finally have been dragged into the Michael Vick thing.